r3wt/express-mongoose-helper/README.md

 	debug: true
 });

-//if you want to load your models/start your app only after the models are ready you can do this. app.on('mongoose.models.ready',function(){
+//if you want to load your controllers,start your app, any other action requiring the models to be loaded/defined
+// you may listen for the 'mongoose.models.ready' event like so: app.on('mongoose.models.ready',function(){

 	for(var prop in app.model){
 		console.log(prop);//model is a function, but also a k/v store of the models of your app.
 	}

-	app.listen(3000);
+	//load our controllers
+	require('./routes')(app);//since we waited for models to load, they will be accessible by the controllers.

+	app.listen(3000);//start up our server

 });
 ```